 Now for the ingredients.

-Second, take out a large mixing bowl.
-Put in and whisk together the coconut flour, almond flour, salt, and baking powder.
+Whisk together the coconut flour, almond flour, salt, and baking powder.
 Perfect, the dry ingredients are done.

 Third, pour the wet ingredients into the almond flour mixture and combine well with a spoon or spatula until no lumps remain.